keez857/obsidian-notes/Master/Basics/Pivoting/SSH Tunnelling/Forward connections.md

 **In this scenario you are forwarding the access that host .5 has to .10 to port 8000 on your attack machine**

+---

-We could then access the website on 172.16.0.10 (through 172.16.0.5) by navigating to port 8000 _on our own_ _attacking machine._
+We could then access the website on 172.16.0.10 by navigating to port 8000 _on our own_ _attacking machine._

 We can do this by entering `localhost:8000` into a web browser